Article Categories

 Conclusion

-In this article, we learned to rearrange a string by placing vowels and consonants alternately, while keeping their original group order.
-We solved it by first separating vowels and consonants, then merging them alternately based on the valid starting character.
-The approach runs in O(n) time and uses O(n) space.
+We learned to rearrange a string by placing vowels and consonants alternately while keeping their original group order.
+The approach separates vowels and consonants, then merges them alternately based on which group has more characters.